 Supported languages

-Supported languages depend from the component of Peripass:
+Supported languages depend on the component of Peripass:

 Driver communication: any language* you configure yourself